Understand The Problem

 The page structure is ready.
 The article list will populate only after the current WordPress export or other canonical inventory is reviewed and every public URL is confirmed.

-Most projects get messy when people start building before the work is clearly framed.
+Most projects get messy when people start building before the objective, intended experience, requirements, responsibilities, and completion standard are clear.

 Reading is useful when it improves the next real decision.